Noziii/UNIIAPP1/README.md

 - Download expo Go on your device
 - Log into your email once Expo is open

-- Scan QR bard code provided below
+- Scan QR provided in pdf file